childmindresearch/wristpy/docs/source/index.rst

 --------------
 If you use wristpy in your research, please cite the following paper:

-Santorelli A, Perez F, Vos de Wael R, Rupprecht F, d'Antonio-Bertagnolli JV, Franco A, Kiar G. *wristpy: Fast, User-Friendly Python Processing of Wrist-worn Accelerometer Data*.
-2025.
-Under review.
-DOI: https://doi.org/10.5281/zenodo.13883190
+Santorelli, A., Perez, F., de Wael, R. V., Rupprecht, F., d'Antonio-Bertagnolli, J. V., Franco, A., & Kiar, G. (2025).
+"wristpy: Fast, User-Friendly Python Processing of Wrist-worn Accelerometer Data", Journal of Open Source Software, 10(114), 8637. https://doi.org/10.21105/joss.08637

 Reference
 ---------